UNESCO-IHE/lumphyd/README.md

 # lumped-hydrological
-Lumped hydrological models for sreamflow forecasting
+Lumped hydrological models for sreamflow simulation and forecasting

 This module contains the implementation of 3 lumped hydrological models: HBV-96, Sugawara tank and Linear Tank model.